Anger and Life on a Higher Plane

 Putting Fear on Mute

 helping-handThere is much tragedy in the world.
 I know it’s an understatement.
 So our best response is not one of fear and condemnation…those are the tools of the darkness.
-If we actually have faith in a God who holds us dear, then I think it is about time was ask that question that usually brings out shudders of irritation: What would Jesus do?
+If we actually have faith in a God who holds us dear, then I think it is about time we ask that question that usually brings out shudders of irritation: What would Jesus do?

 He would have anger, like wrecking havoc on the money lenders in the temple when they demonstrably turned his fathers house of prayer into a den of thieves.
 He would make his point yet never raise a hand to harm another human being.